pact-foundation/pact-ruby-standalone/README.md

   pact-provider-verifier PACT_URL ... -h, --provider-base-url=PROVIDER_BASE_URL

 Options:
   -h, --provider-base-url=PROVIDER_BASE_URL                                                                         # Provider host URL
   -c, [--provider-states-setup-url=PROVIDER_STATES_SETUP_URL]                                                       # Base URL to setup the provider states at
       [--pact-broker-base-url=PACT_BROKER_BASE_URL]                                                                 # Base URL of the Pact Broker from which to retrieve the pacts.
 Can also be set using the environment variable PACT_BROKER_BASE_URL.
   -n, [--broker-username=BROKER_USERNAME]                                                                           # Pact Broker basic auth username.
 Can also be set using the environment variable PACT_BROKER_USERNAME.
   -p, [--broker-password=BROKER_PASSWORD]                                                                           # Pact Broker basic auth password.
 Can also be set using the environment variable PACT_BROKER_PASSWORD.
   -k, [--broker-token=BROKER_TOKEN]                                                                                 # Pact Broker bearer token.
 Can also be set using the environment variable PACT_BROKER_TOKEN.
       [--provider=PROVIDER]
       [--consumer-version-tag=TAG]                                                                                  # Retrieve the latest pacts with this consumer version tag.
 Used in conjunction with --provider.
 May be specified multiple times.
       [--provider-version-tag=TAG]                                                                                  # Tag to apply to the provider application version.
 May be specified multiple times.
       [--provider-version-branch=BRANCH]                                                                            # The name of the branch the provider version belongs to.
-  -g, [--tag-with-git-branch], [--no-tag-with-git-branch]                    # Tag provider version with the name of the current git branch.
+  -g, [--tag-with-git-branch], [--no-tag-with-git-branch], [--skip-tag-with-git-branch]                             # Tag provider version with the name of the current git branch.
 Default: false
                                                                                                                     # Default: false
   -a, [--provider-app-version=PROVIDER_APP_VERSION]                                                                 # Provider application version, required when publishing verification results
-  -r, [--publish-verification-results], [--no-publish-verification-results]  # Publish verification results to the broker.
+  -r, [--publish-verification-results], [--no-publish-verification-results], [--skip-publish-verification-results]  # Publish verification results to the broker.
 This can also be enabled by setting the environment variable PACT_BROKER_PUBLISH_VERIFICATION_RESULTS=true
                                                                                                                     # Default: false
-      [--enable-pending], [--no-enable-pending]                              # Allow pacts which are in pending state to be verified without causing the overall task to fail.
+      [--enable-pending], [--no-enable-pending], [--skip-enable-pending]                                            # Allow pacts which are in pending state to be verified without causing the overall task to fail.
 For more information, see https://pact.io/pending
                                                                                                                     # Default: false
       [--custom-provider-header=CUSTOM_PROVIDER_HEADER]                                                             # Header to add to provider state set up and pact verification requests. eg 'Authorization: Basic cGFjdDpwYWN0'.
 May be specified multiple times.
       [--custom-middleware=FILE]                                                                                    # Ruby file containing a class implementing Pact::ProviderVerifier::CustomMiddleware.
 This allows the response to be modified before replaying.
 Use with caution!
   -v, [--verbose=VERBOSE]                                                                                           # Verbose output.
 Can also be set by setting the environment variable VERBOSE=true.
   -f, [--format=FORMATTER]                                                                                          # RSpec formatter.
 Defaults to custom Pact formatter.
 Other options are json and RspecJunitFormatter (which outputs xml).
   -o, [--out=FILE]                                                                                                  # Write output to a file instead of $stdout.
       [--wait=SECONDS]                                                                                              # The number of seconds to poll for the provider to become available before running the verification
                                                                                                                     # Default: 0
       [--log-dir=LOG_DIR]                                                                                           # The directory for the pact.log file
       [--log-level=LOG_LEVEL]                                                                                       # The log level
                                                                                                                     # Default: debug
-      [--fail-if-no-pacts-found], [--no-fail-if-no-pacts-found]              # If specified, will fail when no pacts are found
+      [--fail-if-no-pacts-found], [--no-fail-if-no-pacts-found], [--skip-fail-if-no-pacts-found]                    # If specified, will fail when no pacts are found
                                                                                                                     # Default: false

 Description:
   The parameters used when fetching pacts dynamically from a Pact Broker are: